 There are other ways you can get your start-up fund.
 One of these ways is applying for loans.
 You can choose to go with a personal loan or go on a business loan.

 Either way, it’s important to have a clean and good credit report for your application to be approved.

-But if you have a good credit history, a loan is really an easy way for you to get money.
+On the other hand, if you have a good credit history, a loan is really an easy way for you to get money.

 4. Get help.

-Ask for help.
-And believe me, many people are ready to give you a helping hand.
+Ask for help, and believe me, many people are ready to give you a helping hand.

 All you need to do is ask.
 They can be your friends, your neighbors, your family and even your kids.
-Just make sure to give them a clear instruction and don’t force them to do work they don’t agree to.
+Just make sure to give them a clear instruction, and don’t force them to do work they don’t agree to.

 5. Love your business.

 It’s important that you love what your business stands for.
 Make sure that it satisfies your passion.
 If you love clothes, try building a fashion online shop.
 This way, you don’t force yourself to do something you don’t have interests in.
 It will help you overcome challenges and win it every time.